drwangusm/inter-rel-net-hockey/readme.md

 Several key modifications were made to the original IRN Model.
 All parameters for these modifications can be set in the `configs` files.
 Examples of usage can be found in `configs/YMJA`.
 Additional metrics were added including recall, precision, and F1.
 ## Configuration Options
-If a default option is specified, the model will revert to the default if the option is not specified in the configuration file.
+The model will revert to the default if the option is not specified in the configuration file.
 * `data` section
 	* `arch = 'joint' | 'temp'` - Default: None
 		* This sets the architecture to use the new `joint` objects or `temp` objects.
 If this is set, the `rel_type` option in the `model` section must be set to `joint_stream` or `temp_stream` respectively.
 Removing this option can be used to test the original paper's models.